kubevirt/user-guide/docs/operations/export_api.md

 * DataVolumes
 * MemoryDump

 All other volume types are not exported.
-The export will only be available when the VM is not running, this is to prevent corrupt data from being exported.
-If you want to export data from a running VM, the VM will have to use storage that can be snapshotted, and you can create a Virtual Machine Snapshot and export that while the VM stays running.
-If an export is active and the VM is started the export will detect this state and terminate the export server.
+To avoid the export of inconsistent data, a Virtual Machine can only be exported while it is powered off.
+Any active VM exports will be terminated if the Virtual Machine is started.
+To export data from a running Virtual Machine you must first create a Virtual Machine Snapshot (see below).

 If the VM contains multiple volumes that can be exported, each volume will get its own URL links.
 If the VM contains no volumes that can be exported, the VMExport will go into a `Skipped` phase, and no export server is started.

 ### Export Virtual Machine Snapshot volumes

-After you have created the token you can now create a VMExport CR that identifies the Virtual Machine Snapshot you want to export.
+You can create a VMExport CR that identifies the Virtual Machine Snapshot you want to export.
 You can create a VMExport that looks like this:

 ```yaml
 apiVersion: export.kubevirt.io/v1alpha1